shawnweisfeld/usergrouptv/content/videos/creating-accessible-power-bi-reports.md

     {
       "name": "Meagan Longoria",
       "slug": "meagan-longoria",
-      "bio": "<p>Meagan Longoria is a business intelligence consultant with Denny Cherry & Associates who lives in Denver, Colorado.
+      "bio": "Meagan Longoria is a business intelligence consultant with Denny Cherry & Associates who lives in Denver, Colorado.
 She is a Microsoft Data Platform MVP.
-Meagan spends a lot of time thinking about how to use data integration, DAX, and data visualization techniques to make data useful for people.
-She enjoys sharing her knowledge and experiences at conferences and user group meetings as well as through her blog (DataSavvy.me).</p>", "count": 1
+Meagan spends a lot of time thinking about how to use data integration, data modeling, and data visualization techniques to make data useful for people.
+She enjoys sharing her knowledge and experiences at conferences and user group meetings, as well as through her blog (http://DataSavvy.me).", "count": 2
     }
   ],
   "ugtvtags": [
     {
       "name": "Power BI",
       "slug": "power-bi",
-      "count": 21
+      "count": 22
     }
   ],
   "meetups": [